General Referee Information

 Step 2: Login & Enter Profile

-Once you receive your BAYS Username and Password, return to BAYS.org and click the Unified Login button on the left sidebar.
+Once you receive your BAYS Username and Password, return to BAYS.org and click the Unified Login button on the upper right in the red box (The Unified Login can also be found under the Administration tab at the top menu bar).
 Read through the instructions and then login using your assigned Username and Password.
 You will be directed to the Web site Welcome and Administration page.
 This page contains important updates and status information.
 Be sure to review it every time you enter the site.

 Step 3: Apply to Towns